With pressing environmental issues threatening our future, Ongava is once again responding to the

 · A sunken hide looks out over a popular waterhole

-· Visit to the Ongava Research Centre including a auditorium and star gazing
+· Visit to the Ongava Visitor Centre including an auditorium and star gazing